estevaojneto/PHP-BatRatCat/Singleton/README.md

 As you can see, this example outputs `cat cat`.
 This is intentional.

-In my example I am ensuring that only a single object of AnimalSingleton can be created, and also that its property `$animal_name` can be set only once.
-So when I try to get the Singleton instance and pass another value to it, it will not accept it.
+In my example I am ensuring that only a single object of AnimalSingleton can be created, and also that its property `$animal_name` can be set only once per instance.
+So when I try to get the Singleton instance and pass another value to it, it will not work.
 This demonstrates the application of the Singleton because I am running `getInstance()` to get the Singleton instance; if a new object were being created, then `$animal_name` could be changed, and we would get `cat bat` as output.

 You also can use a static array to save multiple instances of a Singleton.
 I've never had a reason to apply that idea, but it isn't impossible.